itn-trust/itn-did-spec/README.md

 ## Security Considerations

+For all `did:itn` DIDs, the initial asset creation and subsequent updates are executed using `Ed25519` keys, which are widely recognized as a robust and secure cryptographic mechanism. `Confirm With Umed & Andreas - if keys are different.
+DELETE THIS COMMENT LATER.`

 **Note:** Security Considerations section ensures the ITN DID Method Security considerations complies with [W3C DID Method Security Requirements](https://w3c.github.io/did-core/#security-requirements)